ABOUT JONAR NADER

 Brief biography of Jonar Nader

-Jonar Nader has 40 years of business experience.
-He founded Logictivity where he has been Chairman for 20 years.
+Jonar Nader has 42 years of business experience.
+He founded Logictivity where he has been Chairman for 22 years.
 He now consults to corporations and governments across the globe, from Dubai, China, India, and South Africa, to Australia, New Zealand, and Europe.
-Previously, Jonar was IBM’s E-business Software Manager where he worked with the IBM Olympic Committee, and was IBM’s spokesman for super-computing and high-technology.
-Previous roles at IBM included Network Computing Manager and the Consumer Manager for Asia Pacific South.
+Previously, Jonar was IBM’s E-business Software Manager where he worked with the IBM Olympic Committee, and was IBM’s lecturer for super-computing (High Technology) and deep-computing (Artificial Intelligence).
+Previous roles at IBM included Network Computing Manager and the Consumer Manager for all of Asia Pacific South.

 Jonar is the author of ‘Prentice Hall’s Illustrated Dictionary of Computing’.
 He is the technology writer for ‘Butterworths Legal Dictionary’, and the ‘Student’s Legal Dictionary’.
 He serves as an expert-witness to the legal profession.
 He is a television and radio presenter who has conducted thousands of broadcasts internationally.
 He was the co-founder of the Australian Information Technology Society, where he served for six years.

 He has written and edited a range of international fashion, art, and advertising magazines, as well as Formula One racing magazines.

 Jonar is a music director, editor, and producer.
 He is a photographer, photo stylist, painter, 3D animator, and talent manager.
 Here is one of his painting collections.
 The music was composed by Suzanne Mansour on piano.
 Jonar produced the accompaniments.